ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 With this feature, you can create virtual products - non-tangible items such as memberships, services, warranties.
 To create a virtual product, first, you have to create a virtual product type.
-Virtual products don’t require shipment when they are purchased without other physical products.
+Virtual products don’t require shipment when they're purchased without other physical products.

 For more information, see [Create virtual products](https://doc.ibexa.co/projects/userguide/en/master/pim/create_virtual_product/).